Jewish cemetery vandalized; headstones damaged

 White House response to anti-Semitism criticized

-Though the White House denounced the bomb threats, the Trump administration has faced criticism for not been forceful enough to rebuking acts of anti-Semitism that have occurred nationwide since his election.
+Before the White House denounced the bomb threats Monday, the Trump administration faced criticism that it had not sufficiently rebuked acts of anti-Semitism that have occurred nationwide since the election.

-During a press conference last week, Trump himself was less clear about his position on the matter.
-When asked directly by a reporter for a Jewish publication about the rise in anti-Semitic threats, the President told the reporter to sit down, called the question insulting and responded by defending himself in hyperbolic terms.
+During a news conference last week, President Donald Trump was less clear about his position on the matter.
+When asked directly by a reporter for a Jewish publication about the rise in anti-Semitic threats, Trump told the reporter to sit down, called the question insulting and responded by defending himself in hyperbolic terms.

 "So here's the story folks: No. 1, I am the least anti-Semitic person that you've ever seen in your entire life.
 No. 2, racism.
 The least racist person.
 In fact, we did very well relative to other people running as a Republican."